consulo/consulo-dev.github.io/docs/tutorials/live_templates/new_macros.md

 ```

 ## Register Extension Point
-Using the `com.intellij.liveTemplateMacro` extension point, register the implementation with the IntelliJ Platform.
+Using the `com.intellij.liveTemplateMacro` extension point, register the implementation with the Consulo.

 ```xml
   <extensions defaultExtensionNs="com.intellij">